martinfrances107/adventOfCode2024/README.md

 ## day7

+  Part 1:
   A beautiful example of a handcrafted Generator
   ( Well in RUST I implemented this as a iterator! )

+  Part 2:
+  Operators Add, Mul, Merge

+  A good use of Itertools::multi_cartesian_product() Future Refactor:
+    A run time of 2sec implies that I need to investigate performance.
+    All the main loop look like they could be simplified by using fold and in particular reduce().
+    Also my nom parser could be rewritten.